Brad Pitt as Jackie Cogan, freelance mob hitman

 The hair is also worth mentioning too.
 Since Pitt is on a different playing field than the rest of us mortals, he is able to comb his long hair back without looking like an ’80s prepster, as well as pairing it with a goatee.
 Costume designer Norris explains it perfectly:

 That’s how Brad wanted to be.
 He was very happy with that.
 He had that look already and we tweaked it a bit, but that’s what he felt comfortable with.
 I thought it was nicely sleazy.

 Before moving ahead with the Jackie Cogan hair, trim your beard (if you plan on shaving it), into a goatee.
-Ask your girlfriend if she thinks you look like Brad Pitt.
-Her answer will tell you if it’s worth attempting a goatee.
+Ask your significant other if you look like Brad Pitt.
+Their answer will tell you if it’s worth attempting a goatee.

 Go Big or Go Home

 Cogan is more complex than the usual mob hitman, even by Higgins’ standards.
 He is cool, assertive, and professional without being uptight.
 As a fellow “Man in Black”, Johnny Cash was an obvious choice for Cogan’s introduction song.
 Appropriately, given his character’s profession, “The Man Comes Around” was chosen to introduce the audience to Jackie Cogan.

 I think it’s a correlation of convenience.
 Andrew Dominik and I always talked about the music that would be used, but I never thought about the character from the music.

 Dominik retains Cogan’s preferences from the book, keeping him a beer drinker, a cigarette smoker, and an Olds Toronado driver.
 There are, however, a few differences in the translation from page to screen.